Jodu555/CineFinn/README.md

 - [x] add a store for all user watched episodes
   - [x] Think of an elegant way to store those kind of information
 - [ ] make the debounce server side optimal for multiple clients
-- [ ] display the title of the movies somewhere
+- [x] display the title of the movies somewhere
+- [ ] Add generate Images and parse images also for movies